 Preserving the memory of fallen officers

-The Ontario Police Memorial is dedicated to all of the brave police officers in Ontario's history who have lost their lives in the line of duty.
+The Toronto Police Memorial Wall is dedicated to all of the brave police officers in Toronto’s history who have lost their lives in the line of duty.

 Below are the names of 40 Toronto police officers who paid life's highest price to fulfill the Service's motto "To Serve and Protect".